 Sexual orientation refers to an enduring pattern or disposition to experience sexual, affectional, or romantic attractions primarily to men, to women, or to both sexes.
 It also refers to an individual's sense of personal and social identity based on those attractions, behaviors expressing them, and membership in a community of others who share them.
+Although when they are derived from a single study.
+We therefore rely as much as possible on empirical findings that have been replicated in multiple studies by different researchers.

-&lt;sup>3 See Sexual Orientation, in Am.
+See Sexual Orientation, in Am.
 Psychol.
 Ass'n, 4 Encyclopedia of Psychology 260 (A.E.
 Kazdin ed., 2000); Homosexuality, in 2 The Corsini Encyclopedia of Psychology and Behavioral Sciences 683 (W.E.
 Craighead & C.B.
 Nemeroff eds., 3d ed.
 2001); J.C.
+Gonsiorek & J.D.
+Weinrich, The Definition and Scope of Sexual Orientation, in Homosexuality: Research Implications for Public Policy 1 (J.C.
+Gonsiorek & J.D.

-Although sexual orientation ranges along a continuum from exclusively heterosexual to exclusively homosexual, it usually discussed in terms of three categories: heterosexual (having sexual and romantic attraction primarily or exclusively to members of the other sex), homosexual (having sexual and romantic attraction primarily or exclusively to members of one's own sex), and bisexual (having a significant degree of sexual and romantic attraction to both men and women).4 orientation is distinct from other components of sex and sexuality, including biological sex(the anatomical, physiological, and genetic characteristics associated with being male or female), gender identity (the psychological sense of being male or female), and social gender role (adherence to cultural norms defining feminine and masculine behavior).
+sexual orientation ranges along a continuum from exclusively heterosexual to exclusively homosexual, it is usually discussed in terms of three categories: heterosexual (having sexual and romantic attraction primarily or exclusively to members of the other sex), homosexual (having sexual and romantic attraction primarily or exclusively to members of one's own sex), and bisexual (having a significant degree of sexual and romantic attraction to both men and women).
+Sexual orientation is distinct from other components of sex and sexuality, including biological sex (the anatomical, physiological, and genetic characteristics associated with being male or female), gender identity (the psychological sense of being male or female), and social gender role (adherence to cultural norms defining feminine and masculine behavior).